wistefan/i4trust-poc-ai-service/docker/marketplace/README.md

 Open topics:

 * Integration of asset plugin in file system and DB (when plugin available)
-* Adding external IDPs to DB for login (when EORIs of other organisations are available and registered at the satellite and other orgs environments are setup)
+* Adding external IDPs (Keyrock instances of Happy Cattle, Smart Shepherd, Real Time Weather) to DB for login (when EORIs of other organisations are available and registered at the satellite and other orgs environments are setup)